apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 200: All checks have answered with a Healthy status
+ - 200: All checks have answered with a Healthy or Degraded status.
+James services can still be used.
- - 500: At least one check have answered with a Unhealthy or Degraded status
+ - 503: At least one check have answered with a Unhealthy status

 ### Check single component